Submit to the journal

 Author fees

-The journal is published under a Platinum Open Access arrangement, in that all costs associated with publishing an Open Access article in the journal are funded by the Universidade de São Paulo.
+The journal is published under a Diamond Open Access arrangement, in that all costs associated with publishing an Open Access article in the journal are funded by the Universidade de São Paulo.
 This journal does not charge APCs or submission charges.

 Emerald Editing Service